rails/rails/guides/source/action_view_overview.md

 <%= render "menu" %>
 ```

-This will render a file named `_menu.html.erb` at that point within the view is being rendered.
+This will render a file named `_menu.html.erb` at that point within the view that is being rendered.
 Note the leading underscore character: partials are named with a leading underscore to distinguish them from regular views, even though they are referred to without the underscore.
 This holds true even when you're pulling in a partial from another folder:

 ```erb
 <%= render "shared/menu" %>